ciaraMagAoidh/git-started/task_002.md

 # Task 2

-## fork my project and doing some exercises
+## fork my project and do some exercises
  make rock paper scissors with html, css, and js

  learn about